rmalav15/Super-SloMo/README.md

 For all available options, check main.py.

-If run first time, it will first convert videos to tfrecord in training format.
-Please note that for next time "train_data_count"
+If run for first time, it will first convert videos to tfrecord in training format.
+Please note that for later times, while  it will not extract tfrecords again but will require "train_data_count" to be set to calculate epoch no, step no, etc.
-needs to be provide, so note the dataset sample count printed while training for first time.
+So note the dataset sample count, which will be printed while training for first time.
+(TODO: Automate this)

 To observe the training losses, learning rate, graph and predicted images, use tensorboard:
 ```bash